Who is allowed to use Zief Library?

 Who can borrow books from Zief Library?

 Every USF student, faculty member, and staff member with a current ID card may borrow materials from the law library.
 Your USF ID card is your library card, and you must present it at the Circulation Desk in order to borrow materials.
-Law library circulation is automated, and the bar code on your ID encodes information essential to the check-out process.
-Patrons with new USF IDs need to have these IDs "activated" at the Circulation Desk before they may borrow materials.
+The bar code on your USF ID encodes information essential to the check-out process.

 Because the law library is a research library, some of the collection may be used only in the library.
 Ask at the Circulation Desk if you have a question about what you may borrow or the loan period for particular materials.
 For more information about borrowing privileges, review our borrowing policies.